-“I let her pick the crayon of her choice and scribble with it on the paper, then label her choice with name of the colour while she is holding, feeling the crayon touch to the page,” says Geetu, a working mother.
+“I let her pick the crayon of her choice and scribble with it on the paper, then label her choice with the name of the colour while she is holding, feeling the crayon touch to the page,” says Geetu, a working mother.

 8) Favourite dressings

 “My son loves a red tee and blue pant.
-Whenever he points out at his favourite clothes, I always say him that even today you will wear the same red tee and blue pant.
+Whenever he points out his favourite clothes, I always say him that even today you will wear the same red tee and blue pant.
 With repetition, he has learnt at least these two colours very easily,” says a mom, smiling.

-Take an advantage of the ‘favourite dressing’ phenomenon of your child and tag his/her favourite dressing with names of their colours.
+Take advantage of the ‘favourite dressing’ phenomenon of your child and tag his/her favourite dressing with names of their colours.

 9) Get close to nature